Battle of Binakayan–Dalahican: Attack in Binakayan

-On November 11, the Spanish forces advanced to destroy enemy entrenchment with no development of opposition from the rebels.
-When the army reached the road forking towards Cavite Viejo and Imus, the location became overwhelmed with a rain of projectiles in a long, dense line of entrenchments at short range.
-The main body for defending the fortifications were 22 Remington rifles, a German Mauser rifle and some native muskets and cannons gunned with improvised missiles made of scrap iron, which were destructive to about "500 arms length".
-At each advancement, more Spanish soldiers were killed, including the officers.
-Aguinaldo then ordered his soldiers to counterattack at the right moment with the most number of men available for the engagement, and so they did.
-Still reeling over the death of his friend and right-hand man Tirona two days earlier, he personally led the Filipino army at the forefront and furiously charged at the Spanish lines.
-Huge numbers of katipuneros then rushed into the fight in waves, swarming into several enemy units until one by one they were destroyed piecemeal.
-When the surviving Spaniards saw that their lieutenants and generals were killed by the defense of the entrenchments and during the subsequent Filipino counterattack, they were demoralized with the remainder retreating back to their ships while some of them headed back to Manila, thus, terminating the attack in Binakayan.
-The Filipinos were in hot pursuit over the enemy, killing stragglers in the process, and it resulted in an utter rout for the Spanish and scattered them apart.
-While the routed Spanish army had already suffered tremendous losses, what prevented its total annihilation from the pursuing Filipino army was artillery fire coming from the gunboats and the gunpowder depot in Cavite City trying to halt the Filipino pursuit to give way for a full withdrawal of what remained of their routed forces from the area.
+On November 11, Spanish forces advanced to destroy enemy entrenchment with no development of opposition from the rebels.
+When the army reached the road forking onwards between Cavite Viejo and Imus, their position became pelted by a long, dense line of entrenchments at short range.
+The main body defending the fortifications consisted of men armed with Remington rifles, a Mauser rifle, and native muskets and cannons loaded with improvised missiles made of scrap iron which were destructive to about "500 arms length".
+At every advance, more Spanish soldiers fell, including the officers.
+Aguinaldo subsequently ordered his soldiers to counterattack at the right moment with the most number of men available.
+Still reeling over the death of his friend and right-hand man Tirona two days earlier, he personally led the Filipino army at the front and furiously charged at the Spanish lines.
+Huge numbers of katipuneros then rushed into the fight in waves, swarming into several enemy units until, one by one, they were destroyed piecemeal.
+In the face such resistance, the remaining Spanish forces, battered and demoralized, were forced to retreat back to their ships while some headed back instead to Manila, concluding the attack at Binakayan.
+The Filipinos pursued, resulting in an utter rout for the Spanish army.
+Although the defeated Spanish suffered major losses, artillery fire coming from Spanish gunboats in Cavite City in support of the retreat prevented its annihilation.
 A small surviving group led by Marina rallied towards the entrenchment in Dalahican.
-The demoralized Spanish troops left roughly 500 dead, thousands more wounded, missing or taken captive, and about 200 guns, generally Mausers and Remingtons, and thousands of loads of cartridge and supplies in Binakayan.
+By the end, the Spanish suffered roughly 500 dead, thousands wounded, missing, or taken captive, and lost about 200 guns, mostly Mausers and Remingtons, as well as munitions and other supplies.

 Attack in Dalahican

-The Battle of Dalahican lasted for 36 hours as was in Binakayan.
-About 3,000 Spanish troops, under Blanco's orders, were marching towards Dalahican.
-Although initially successful in breaching Filipino defenses, the Spanish failed to totally destroy the former's positions and were thus under constant musket fire, melee charges and archer shoots by the Filipinos.
-During the battle, the dead bodies of the enemies and revolutionaries that perished were contained into three wells that were dug through Alvarez's command.
-The attack on Filipino positions by the Spaniards at Dalahican completely failed, suffering more than 1,000 casualties in the process.
-With no way to withdraw to Manila due to the Filipino victory at Binakayan, they instead withdrew to Cavite City by nightfall on November 11, signalling the end of the battle.
+The Battle of Dalahican lasted for 36 hours, as it had in Binakayan.
+About 3,000 Spanish troops, under Blanco's orders, marched towards Dalahican.
+Although initially successful in breaching Filipino defenses, the Spanish failed to totally destroy their positions and were rendered under constant attack by the Filipinos.
+During the battle, corpses of Spanish forces and revolutionaries alike were taken and stored in three wells under Alvarez's command.
+The Spanish attack at Dalahican completely failed, suffering more than 1,000 casualties in the process.
+With no way to withdraw to Manila due to the Filipino victory at Binakayan, they instead withdrew to Cavite City by nightfall of November 11, signalling the end of the battle.